fredhutchio/cozy-shell/README.md

 Note that these guides insist that you can't use the arrow keys.
 You certainly can, though it's not considered hip (because vim is all about efficiency, and moving your hands from home position to the arrow keys is not efficient.)
-When you're ready to guzzle the coolaid, you can start using `j` and `k` for up/down, and `h` and `l` for left right (note that these keys are all on the resting "home-position" of your right hand, maing them fast to use).